loldope19/Project-Experipets/README.md

 * **Advanced Pet Care System:**
     * A virtual pet with Hunger, Cleanliness, and Happiness stats.
     * **Feed Interaction:** A fully functional drag-and-drop system for feeding items to the pet.
-    * **Clean Interaction:** A "drag-and-rub" system for cleaning the pet with specific items.
+    * **Clean Interaction:** A refined drag-and-drop system where different tools have unique functions (e.g., a towel for the pet, a broom for floor dust, gloves for accidents).
+    * **Play Interaction:** Unique mechanics for different toys, including drag-and-drop chew toys, a "click-to-throw" bouncing ball, and a continuous-play laser pointer.
-* **Complete Game Loop:**
+* **Dynamic Environment & Gameplay Loop:**
-    * A "Game Over" state is triggered when any stat reaches zero.
+    * A "Game Over" state is triggered when any stat reaches zero at the end of the day.
-    * Features a complete game over sequence, including UI feedback and a scene reset that returns the player to the login screen.
+    * The environment dynamically becomes messy: trash appears after eating and poop appears daily.
+    * The amount of mess directly impacts the pet's well-being by amplifying the end-of-day cleanliness decay, making cleanup a strategic necessity.
 * **Dynamic Task System:**
     * A robust `TaskManager` that daily minor tasks and one major task per chapter.
     * Chapter progression is now tied to completing major tasks, not the day number.